top of page

 SHE-SHELTERS, A COMPLETE MENSTRUAL HYGIENE MANAGMENT SOLUTION:

-To help keep girls in school, we have developed an award-winning program, dubbed SHE SHELTERS.
+To help keep girls in school, we have developed an award-winning program, called SHE SHELTERS.
 The project has 3 pillars:

 1) PERIOD KITS to provide washable, reusable period underwear kits.
 Each kit is locally made by women in the village and contains washable period underwear, cotton liners, plastic bags for washing and storage, soap and an instruction booklet.